TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 **Please note that there are circumstances where the use or disclosure of Personal Information may be justified or permitted, or where Orbitz may be obligated to disclose information without consent.** Such circumstances may include:

-*   If required to comply with a subpoena or warrant issued or an order made by a court, person or body with jurisdiction to compel the production of information or to comply with the rules of a court relating to the production of records;
-*   If we receive a formal request to disclose your Personal Information in connection with a legal action, we will attempt to contact you about it, if permitted by law, via the e-mail address you provided during registration, before we respond to that request.
+*   If required to comply with a subpoena or warrant issued or an order made by a court, person or body with jurisdiction to compel the production of information or to comply with the rules of a court relating to the production of records.
+If we receive a formal request to disclose your Personal Information in connection with a legal action, we will attempt to contact you about it, if permitted by law, via the e-mail address you provided during registration, before we respond to that request;
 *   If we believe in good faith that a law, regulation, rule or guideline requires it;
 *   To a person who needs the information because of an emergency that threatens the life, health or security of an identifiable person or group. or
 *   Where it is necessary to collect monies owing to us.